 Sifnos has a dreamlike quality.
 Three whitewashed villages, anchored by the capital Apollonia, sit like pearls on a string along the crest of the island.
-The changing light kisses the landscape, and as you explore the flanking slopes of the central mountains you’ll discover abundant terraced olive groves, almond trees, oleander and aromatic herbs.
-Each of the island’s bays harbours a spectrum of aqua waters and offers breathtaking vistas.
+The changing light kisses the landscape, and as you explore the slopes of the central mountains you’ll discover abundant terraced olive groves, almond trees, oleander and aromatic herbs.
+Each of the island’s bays offers aqua waters and breathtaking vistas.

 During the Archaic period (from about the 8th century BC), Sifnos was enriched by its gold and silver deposits, but by the 5th century BC the mines were exhausted.
 Sifnos is now known for pottery, basket weaving and cookery.
 Visitors flock to the southern half of the island, served by good bus links, but it's worth getting your own wheels and driving to the remote beaches of the north, where the main road culminates in – you guessed it – a church.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Sifnos.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Sifnos.